 What Was GDP in 2009?:

-This was a little higher than in 2006, and about the same as GDP was at the beginning of 2009.
-Here is the most recent GDP estimate for each quarter in 2009 (with the prior estimate in parentheses):
+Here are the most recent GDP estimates for each quarter in 2009 (with the prior estimates in parentheses):

 What Was the GDP Growth Rate in 2009?:

 was -2.8%.
 In other words, the economy contracted 2.8%.
 (Note: This is the most recent estimate by the BEA, released on July 29, 2013.
 It was better than the prior estimate of -3.5%, released in 2011 and the 2.9% revision, released in 2010.)
 Here's the most recent GDP growth rate for each quarter in 2009 (The prior estimates are in parentheses):